Goat Island (Rhode Island): Colonial History

 Narragansett Indians called the island "Nante Sinunk" and sold it in 1658.
 Early Newport colonists used the island as a goat pasture.
 The island's name has also been attributed to early colonists' discovery of a breed of goats nicknamed the New American Goat.
 An earthen fort was built on Goat Island in 1703 during the War of Spanish Succession, and it was named "Fort Anne" after the reigning Queen Anne.

-On Friday, 19 July 1723, twenty-six pirates were buried on the north end of Goat Island, on the shore, between high and low water mark.
+On Friday, July 19, 1723, twenty-six pirates were buried on the north end of Goat Island, on the shore, between high and low water mark.
 The significance of this placement is that, to Christians of this era, this inter-tidal land was considered "unhallowed ground," like burials placed outside of a consecrated cemetery.
-The men had been tried in Newport between 10 and 12 July and hanged at nearby Bull's Point (Gravelly Point).
+The men had been tried in Newport between July 10 and 12 and hanged at nearby Bull's Point (Gravelly Point).
 They were: Charles Harris, Thomas Linicar, Daniel Hyde, Stephen Mundon, Abraham Lacy, Edward Lawson, John Tomkins, Francis Laughton, John Fisgerald, William Studfield, Owen Rice, William Read, John Bright, Thomas Hazel, William Blades (Rhode Island), Thomas Hagget, Peter Cues, William Jones, Edward Eaton, John Brown, James Sprinkly, Joseph Sound, Charles Church, John Waters, Thomas Powell (Connecticut), and Joseph Libbey.
 "The pirates were all young men, most of them natives of England."
 The following is taken from The Salem Observer, November 11, 1843: "...this was the most extensive execution of pirates that ever took place at one time in the Colonies, it was attended by a vast multitude from every part of New England."

 In 1738, a stone fort was built and renamed Fort George after King George II.
-In 1764, Newporters took over Fort George and fired shots at HMS St. John, a British ship with a crew that had allegedly stolen from local merchants.
+In 1764, Newporters took over Fort George and fired shots at HMS St. John, a Royal Navy schooner, under orders from the governor of Rhode Island and the General Assembly.
 In 1769, Rhode Islanders burned the customs ship HMS Liberty when it drifted to the north end of Goat Island (near where the pirates were buried) in another early act of rebellion against British rule.

-In September 2018 maritime archaeologists reported that they had discovered the resting place of Captain Cook's HMS Endeavour just off the coast of Goat Island, where it had been used to blockade the British during the American Revolutionary War.
+In September 2018 maritime archaeologists reported that they had discovered the resting place of Captain Cook's HMS Endeavour just off the coast of Goat Island, where it had been used to blockade the Americans during the American Revolutionary War.
 The ship and its crew had been made famous as the first European explorers to visit Australia's east coast.